 The existing house is known as the Alexander McLellan House and is located within the National Register Historic District.
 According to the National Register Registration Form, Alexander McLellan was a member of one of Gorham's most prominent and earliest families.
 The house is circa 1803.
 It is a 2-story, five bay Federal period style.
 It is sheathed in weatherboards and supported by a dressed granite block foundation.
 The building is covered by a low hip roof punctuated by 2 brick chimneys.
 Two over two windows flank the entry and similar units are located on the 2nd floor.
 Each side elevation has 3 bays.
-A 2 story shed roofed ell extends across most of the rear elevation.
+A 2-story shed roofed ell extends across most of the rear elevation.

-The Historic Preservation Commission reviewed the proposed addition of a 3rd story and approved it on .
+The Historic Preservation Commission reviewed and approved the proposed addition of a 3rd story on March 1, 2021 and reconstruction and additional height on the ell on April 6, 2021.